set_bipolar_reference(inst, anode, cathode, ch_name=None, ch_info=None, drop_refs=True, copy=True, verbose=None)¶

 Re-reference selected channels using a bipolar referencing scheme.

 A bipolar reference takes the difference between two channels (the anode minus the cathode) and adds it as a new virtual channel.
-The original channels will be dropped by default.
+The original channels will be dropped.

 Multiple anodes and cathodes can be specified, in which case multiple virtual channels will be created.
-The 1st cathode will be subtracted from the 1st anode, the 2nd cathode from the 2nd anode, etc.
+The 1st anode will be subtracted from the 1st cathode, the 2nd anode from the 2nd cathode, etc.

-By default, the virtual channels will be annotated with channel-info and -location of the anodes and coil types will be set to EEG_BIPOLAR.
+By default, the virtual channels will be annotated with channel info of the anodes, their locations set to (0, 0, 0) and coil types set to EEG_BIPOLAR.

 - instinstance of

 The name(s) of the channel(s) to use as anode in the bipolar reference.

 The name(s) of the channel(s) to use as cathode in the bipolar reference.

 The channel name(s) for the virtual channel(s) containing the resulting signal.
 By default, bipolar channels are named after the anode and cathode, but it is recommended to supply a more meaningful name.